-A 2024 Taiwan Travel Guide for Planning Your Trip
+A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 Taiwan is a small island nation that packs a serious punch.
 At only 36,193 km², it is about the size of Vancouver Island in my native Canada, but home to a staggering 23.9 million people.